simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

 multithreaded programs.
 It can however be used to detect misuses of the synchronization functions, such as the ones resulting in deadlocks.

-Mc SimGrid can be used to verify classical `safety and liveness properties <https://en.wikipedia.org/wiki/Linear_time_property>`_, but also `communication determinism <https://hal.inria.fr/hal-01953167/document>`_, a property that allows more efficient solutions toward fault-tolerance.
+Mc SimGrid can be used to verify classical `safety properties <https://en.wikipedia.org/wiki/Linear_time_property>`_, but also `communication determinism <https://hal.inria.fr/hal-01953167/document>`_, a property that allows more efficient solutions toward fault-tolerance.
 It can alleviate the state space explosion problem through `Dynamic Partial Ordering Reduction (DPOR)
 <https://en.wikipedia.org/wiki/Partial_order_reduction>`_ and `state equality <https://hal.inria.fr/hal-01900120/document>`_.
 Note that